 This projector’s lens is sharp, but it is limited in that it does not provide any lens shift functionality.
 A 1.25X manual zoom is somewhat helpful in getting the image to fit, but in the end the options for positioning this projector are limited.
 Having said that, ceiling mount is the most likely to work out in many instances and the black housing of this model makes this a viable option.
 However this projector is also quite compact and can be used as a portable, for example placed on a coffee table and shining on a blank wall.

 It’s the middle of the day and I cannot black out my living room, but I can already see this projector is nice and bright, and also sharp from edge to edge.
 It’s a DLP so I don’t expect miracles in terms of contrast, but the colors look vivid yet accurate right out of the box.

 My very first impression is that the simple, somewhat limited lens does have the fringe benefit of being high quality (no visible chromatic aberration or geometric distortion) so there’s a give-and-take versus a highly adaptable lens like you’d find on an Epson or Sony.
 Main thing is, if you can find a good spot for this projector, it appears to be a solid performer for a 4K DLP.

-I'm using this projector with a Seymour Screen Excellence Ambient Visionaire screen with it (0.9 gain, ALR, 110" diagonal 16:9).
+What’s important, at least to me, is that with the lights off this projector filled my 110″, 0.9 gain screen with a gorgeous image.
+I’m using this projector with a Seymour Screen Excellence Ambient Visionaire screen with it (0.9 gain, ALR, 110″ diagonal 16:9).